jayshozie/Flominal.nvim/README.md

 Use either the corresponding command or the keymap to toggle the floating window of Flominal.

+## License

+This repository is licensed under the MIT License.
+Check the [LICENSE](LICENSE) file for more details.

 ## Contributions

 This is more like a personal coding project for me.